Terms and Conditions of Kentzler Kaschner Dental GmbH

 1. Validity

-The following General Terms and Conditions shall apply exclusively between Kentzler-Kaschner Dental GmbH (hereinafter referred to as the "Seller") and entrepreneurs, legal entities under public law and special assets under public law (hereinafter referred to as the "Buyer", together referred to as "the Parties").
+(1) The following General Terms and Conditions shall apply exclusively between Kentzler-Kaschner Dental GmbH (hereinafter referred to as the "Seller") and entrepreneurs, legal entities under public law and special assets under public law (hereinafter referred to as the "Buyer", together referred to as "the Parties").
+An entrepreneur, as defined in these terms and conditions, is any natural person or legal entity or a legal partnership with legal capacity, acting in the course of their commercial or independent professional activities when concluding a legal transaction.

 2. Conclusion and content of the contract

-(3) The right to make technical and design deviations from descriptions and information in brochures, offers and written documents as well as changes in performance, design and material in the course of technical progress is reserved, without the Buyer being able to derive any rights from this.
-Information about products (technical data, dimensions, etc.) are only rough and approximate; they do not constitute a guaranteed quality unless the guarantee is expressly given and in writing.
+(7) Technical and design deviations from descriptions and information in brochures, offers, and written documents, as well as changes in performance, design, and materials due to technological progress, are subject to change without the buyer deriving any rights from them.
+Information about products (technical data, dimensions, etc.) is approximate and approximate only; they do not constitute guaranteed quality unless expressly and specifically stated in writing.

-(4) The Seller expressly reserves all property rights and copyrights to samples, drawings, cost estimates, etc. - also in electronic form.
-These may not be made accessible to third parties without written permission and must be returned immediately upon request.
+(8) The seller expressly reserves all ownership and copyright rights in samples, drawings, cost estimates, and other materials, including in electronic form.
+These may not be made accessible to third parties without written permission and must be promptly returned upon request.

-(5) The Seller expressly reserves the right to make price changes, technical changes, errors, printing errors or intermediate sales in its advertising appearances and on its homepage.
-The Buyer shall verify the correctness with the Seller before placing the order.
+(9) The seller expressly reserves the right to make price changes, technical modifications, errors, typographical errors, or intermediate sales in their advertisements and on their website.
+The buyer must ensure the accuracy of the information provided by contacting the seller before placing an order.

 3. Right of withdrawal